Journey to Pascha

 Wrap Up

 Ask students to think, this coming week, about taking risks to show their love for Jesus Christ.
-This does not mean the kinds of risks that involve physical danger, but could include being ridiculed for going to church often, for trying to follow the teachings of the Church, and so on.
+This does not include risks that involve physical danger, but could include being ridiculed for going to church often, being teased or derided for trying to follow the teachings of the Church, defending an unpopular position they feel is right, sustaining a friendship with a person others reject, and so on.
+If there is time, let them suggest these kinds of risks they might take.

 6